-Learning improved through cognitive behavioral developed according counseling the problematic behavior observed at the research site.
-One group of cognitive-behavioral counseling received treatment to improve the ability to procrastination. overcome Its members demonstrated improved learning behavior and the ability to complete academic tasks on time.
+Learning improved through cognitive behavioral counseling developed according to the problematic behavior observed at the research site.
+One group of cognitive-behavioral counseling received treatment to improve the ability to overcome procrastination.
+Its members demonstrated improved learning behavior and the ability to complete academic tasks on time.
 However, the control group did not receive treatment.
 Both groups were given each treatment twice, with the first serving as a pretest and the second as a posttest.